Telephone: 415 743 2808

-Mr. Steyer is currently representing (with three other firms) plaintiffs in an antitrust case against Sutter Health; plaintiffs in an antitrust case against poultry producers; and is consulting on a securities case for a client that is venued in Canada.
-He is also defending a start-up beverage company in a commercial dispute.
+Mr. Steyer is currently representing (with three other firms) plaintiffs in an antitrust case against Sutter Health; plaintiffs in an antitrust case against poultry producers; plaintiffs in In Re Foreign Exchange Benchmark Rates Antitrust Litigation (with an existing partial settlement of $2.3 billion); he is defending a startup company in a TCPA case.
 As the lead attorney for Eduardo Saverin, the cofounder of Facebook, he was portrayed as a senior female attorney in the award-winning film, The Social Network.

 Publications / Articles

 - “Era of Accounting Irregularities,” May, 2002

 - “Comprehensive General Liability Policies, 1993: Obligation of the Parties,” Practicing Law Institute